-The property, plant and equipment revaluation surplus is used to record increments and decrements on the revaluation of non-current assets.
+The asset revaluation reserve is used to record increments and decrements on the revaluation of non-current assets.
 In the event of a sale of an asset, any balance in the reserve in relation to the assets is transferred to retained earnings.

-(ii) Available-for-sale financial assets
+(ii) Available-for-sale Financial Assets Reserve